For example, this could be converting pounds sterling (GBP) to euros (EUR).

 It works the same way in reverse.
 The EUR/GBP rate might be 0.90, meaning you’d get £0.90 for each €1 you exchange.

-To work out how much of a currency you’ll get, just take the amount you want to exchange and multiply it by the exchange rate.
+To work out how much of another currency you’ll get, just take the amount you want to exchange and multiply it by the exchange rate.

-So, if you’re exchanging £500 into euros and the rate is GBP/EUR 1.10, then you’d end up with €550 (assuming you get the market rate and excluding any fees).
-However, if the rate was to drop slightly to GPB/EUR 1.05, then you’d end up with €525.
+So, if you’re exchanging £500 into euros and the rate is GBP/EUR 1.10, then you’ll end up with €550 (assuming you get the market rate and excluding any fees).
+If the rate drops to GPB/EUR 1.05, then you’ll only get €525.

-If you want to exchange money when you return home, you can follow the same process from euros to pounds.
+If you want to change money back when you return home, you can do the same from euros to pounds.
 Say you have €200 left when you return and the rate is EUR/GBP £0.90, then you’ll get £180.
 Again, this assumes you get the market rate and excludes any fees.

 Common reasons to exchange currencies include:

-But currencies are also exchanged for other reasons, such as trade (buying goods and services from another country) and investment.
+But currencies are also exchanged for other reasons, such as trade (buying goods and services from another country or region) and investment.

-A currency that's rising in value may indicate that the economic health of the country (or region) is improving.
-Or, it may mean that there is the prospect for improvement.
+A currency that's rising in value may show the economic health of that country or region is improving – or there’s the prospect of improvement.

 Some inflation is healthy for an economy, as it shows there's an increasing demand.
 But too much inflation can be a problem, as goods and services become less affordable.

 When setting official interest rates, central banks consider this balance.
-For example, the Bank of England has an inflation target of 2%, as of January 2021.
+The Bank of England has an inflation target of 2%.
+In May 2024 it said UK inflation had fallen from a high of 11% in 2022, but it was still working to reduce it further.

 But if inflation is rising too fast, a central bank may increase interest rates.
 Higher rates can make it more expensive to borrow and more rewarding to save, reducing demand and slowing inflation.

 Higher interest rates can increase a currency’s value.
-They can attract more international investment, which means more money coming into a country and higher demand for the currency.
+They can attract more international investment, which means more money coming into a country or region and higher demand for the currency.

-A country’s trading relationship with the rest of the world can also impact its currency.
-Countries that export more than they import, known as a trade surplus, will typically have stronger currencies than those with trade deficits.
+A country or region’s trading relationship with the rest of the world can also affect its currency.
+If it exports more than it imports, it’s known as a trade surplus.
+It will typically have a stronger currency than those with trade deficits.

 Market expectations play a big part in exchange rate fluctuations.
-These expectations will take into account the factors above.
+These expectations will take into account the factors we've outlined on this page.

 Other economic data, such as Gross Domestic Product (GDP) and unemployment rates, will also affect market expectations.

-The economic and political stability of a country does too.
+The economic and political stability of a country or region does too.